 Who Typically is Sued and Pays for a San Diego Dog Bite Claim?

 Under strict liability, the owner is usually responsible for covering the costs of a San Diego dog bite.
-Some other parties may be eligible to pursue compensation from under certain scenarios.
+Some other parties may be eligible to pursue compensation under certain scenarios.
 For example, an owner may have homeowner’s or renter’s insurance policies that cover dog bite liability.
 Coverage may dictate the amount and the priority for which the insurance company plays a role in payment.
 Similarly, but less common, the owner of the dog bite may be a tenant renting from a landlord.
 In that situation, the landlord or landlord’s insurer might be a party to pay for the injury.
-Miscellaneous third-party caretakers might be applicable to pay for a claim, including pet sitters or dog walkers.
+Miscellaneous third-party caretakers, including pet sitters or dog walkers, might be eligible to pay for a claim.

 Leash Laws in San Diego Dog Bite Claims